Psychometric Testing

 The Wender Utah Rating Scale (18+ years old) is a self-report instrument that is designed to retrospectively evaluate the presence and severity of childhood symptoms of ADHD in adults.

-• Autism Spectrum Disorder Testing
+• Autism Spectrum Assessment

-Due to demand, the Autism Spectrum Disorder assessment is only available for current psychology and/or psychiatry clients at Southside.
+Due to demand, the Autism Spectrum assessment is only available for current psychology and/or psychiatry clients at Southside.
 We are not able to accept new external assessment referrals at this time.

-Autism Spectrum Disorder (ASD) is a lifelong developmental condition characterised by difficulties in social interaction, communication, restricted and repetitive interests and behaviours, and sensory sensitivities.
+Autism is a lifelong developmental condition characterised by difficulties in social interaction, communication, restricted and repetitive interests and behaviours, and sensory sensitivities.
 The word ‘spectrum’ reflects the wide range of challenges that people can experience and the extent to which they may be affected.
 An estimated 1 in 70 Australians are on the autism spectrum.
 The quality of life for many children and adults can be significantly improved by an early diagnosis and appropriate evidence informed treatment.

 Autism Diagnostic Observation Schedule, Second Edition (ADOS-2)